mvglasow/unison-wiki/Mailing-Lists.md

 ## unison-hackers

 unison-hackers is for informal discussion among people seeking to improve Unison.
 Anyone who wishes to lend a hand with maintaining and improving Unison is welcome to join.
+Anyone is welcome to lurk.
 Only members can post.

 unison-hackers is a mailman list.
 To subscribe, see http://lists.seas.upenn.edu/mailman/listinfo/unison-hackers and the list confirmation mail will provide posting instructions.